Menu

 I tend to get a bit car-sick, and though scenic, the climb up to Green Mountains isn’t my favourite road in the world.
 It’s very windy and long (36km), and unsuitable for caravans and large camper trailers.

-It can be fairly wet and humid during the summer months, which is pretty much from October to March.
-Because you’re in the rainforest, it can still be pleasant for hiking even on hot days.
-Just make sure you leave early.
+It can be fairly wet and humid during the summer months, which is roughly from October to March.

 In winter, it can be quite cold at night (~0°C) but lovely during the day (around 20°C).
 Winter also tends to be much drier, meaning waterfalls aren’t gushing as much but the paths are also far less muddy.